leindfraust/ZeFer/CONTRIBUTING.md

 ## 3. Test Locally

 Before requesting a PR, make sure you have tested your project locally and is working correctly.
-Also make sure your branch is up to date with the main branch.
+Also make sure your branch is up to date with the master branch.
 Follow the guide here <https://gist.github.com/whoisryosuke/36b3b41e738394170b9a7c230665e6b9>

 ## 4. Request PR